-- Keeping Children Safe in Education, 2022
+- Keeping Children Safe in Education, 2018

 - Relationships Education: Relationships and Sex Education (RSE and Health Education Draft statutory guidance June 2019

 - Equalities Act 2010

 - Children and Social Work Act, 2017

 - DfE (Department for Education) (2013) Science programmes of study: key stages 1 and 2.

 It was developed by Ironstone Academy Trust RSE Subject leads, as an initial draft, prior to the approval of the IAT Board of Trustees.
+In subsequent years it has been updated inline with changes to national frameworks.